stolostron/magic-mirror/README.md

   defaults to `/etc/magic-mirror/auth.key`.
 - `syncInterval` - an optional interval in seconds for how often Magic Mirror should check for new merged upstream PRs.
   This defaults to `30`.
 - `upstreamMappings` - the object that determines which upstream branches should be synced to which fork branches.
-See the example configure below for a better understanding.
+It also optionally defines which labels to add to created PRs.
+See the example configuration below for a better understanding.
 - `webhookSecret` - the optional secret that the GitHub webhook event must provide for it to be processed.

 Below is an example configuration that syncs from the `main` and `release-0.7` branches in the